Mixed Connective Tissue Disease (MCTD)

 - Connective tissues are the framework of the cells of the body.

-- Mixed connective tissue disease is an "overlap" combination of connective tissue diseases.
+- Mixed connective tissue disease is considered an "overlap" of three connective tissue diseases, systemic lupus erythematosus, scleroderma, and polymyositis.

 - Diagnosis of mixed connective tissue disease is supported by detecting abnormal antibodies in the blood.